Risk retention group

-A risk retention group (RRG) in business economics is an alternative risk transfer entity created by the federal Liability Risk Retention Act (LRRA).
+A risk retention group (RRG) in business economics is an alternative risk transfer entity in the United States created under the federal Liability Risk Retention Act (LRRA).
 RRGs must form as liability insurance companies under the laws of at least one state—its charter state or domicile.
 The policyholders of the RRG are also its owners and membership must be limited to organizations or persons engaged in similar businesses or activities, thus being exposed to the same types of liability.
-Most RRGs are regulated as captive insurance companies.
-However, RRGs domiciled in states without captive law are regulated as traditional insurance companies.

 A risk retention group is a corporation or limited liability association formed under the laws of any state for the primary purpose of assuming liability exposures on behalf of its members.
 Members of the group must be engaged in similar activities or related with respect to liability exposures by virtue of any related or common business exposure, trade, product, service, or premise.
 Members must have an ownership interest in the group and only members may benefit from the group.
 Risk retention groups only apply to liability loss exposures.

 RRGs provide their members with the following benefits: